 Speaking of that unit, on its outside the P50 is military metal-styled, rectangular in shape, and features slick molded metal in black along with the traditional WD_Black aesthetics and markings.
 Its USB-C port can be used on your devices as either a USB-A or USB-C connection and in our testing, we got the same speeds through either port so it shouldn't matter which you have free or available, or if you change the device it's used with during its lifetime.
 There's a small but clear LED indicator on one of the short ends which is always a help, but one small downside is that it does get a little warm when in use so it'll pay to keep that in mind when positioning it.

 When it comes to speeds, what you're told you're getting and what happens is pretty much bang on.
 It's incredible performance for an external SSD and the stated speeds of 'up to 2000MB/s' were on the money in our testing.
 Real-world performance-wise, the P50 gives you everything a high-quality external SSD should do: games were loaded incredibly quickly, files were retrieved in the snap of a finger, and the performance levels were incredibly consistent.
 It's a surefire SSD that will rapidly improve your gaming experience by far reducing the time looking at loading screens and increasing the time when you're actually playing.
 A true winner.

-Even beyond being the best PS5 external hard drive SSD, the Samsung T5 series is just one of the best generally and remains very popular across the board.
+Even beyond being a top PS5 external hard drive SSD, the Samsung T5 series is just one of the top SSDs for gaming generally (in an external capacity, of course) and remains very popular across the board.
 It does retain a higher price for its premium nature, pedigree, finish, and performance, but it's certainly worth it.
 Plus, we are increasingly seeing great deals on them too.

 With all that in mind, it's no wonder that the best internal SSD for PS5 is rumored to be a top-grade Samsung model like this one when the drive and Sony's stamp of approval list come out.